Meros-io/openldap/README.md

-OpenLDAP for OpenShift - Docker images
+OpenLDAP for DeployDock - Docker images
 ========================================
-DISCLAIMER - IMAGES ONLY FOR INTERNAL TESTING OF ORIGIN REPOSITORY
+DISCLAIMER - IMAGES ONLY FOR INTERNAL TESTING OF DEPLOYDOCK REPOSITORY
 ==================================================================

-This repository contains Dockerfiles for OpenLDAP images for OpenShift testing.
+This repository contains Dockerfiles for OpenLDAP images for DeployDock testing.
 Images are based on CentOS.
-Images are **NOT** meant to be used for LDAP servers in any environment other than the OpenShift Origin test environment at this time.
+Images are **NOT** meant to be used for LDAP servers in any environment other than the DeployDock test environment at this time.
 No guarantees are given for the efficacy or stability of images in this repository or those created with Dockerfiles from this repository.

-If you are working on developing this image, refer to [the hacking document](HACKING.md) for detailed discussion of deploying OpenLDAP as a Docker container under OpenShift.
+If you are working on developing this image, refer to [the hacking document](HACKING.md) for detailed discussion of deploying OpenLDAP as a Docker container under DeployDock.

 Versions